wrex/lessons/content/post/2019-06-21-learning-five-patterns.md

 draft: false
 ---

-Here is a 29 minute exercise and a tracking system I use to learn, **REALLY** learn, the five pentatonic shapes.
-You probably won't be able to complete the entire exercise the first time you try it, but the tracking system ensures you will continue to make progress.
-After several days or weeks practicing this one exercise, you'll be able to effortlessly find the closest pentatonic scale shape anywhere on the neck.
+Here is a 29 minute exercise and tracking system to learn, **REALLY** learn, the five pentatonic shapes as quickly as possible.

+Sorry for the clickbait headline, but you probably won't be able to complete the entire exercise the first time you try it.
+It will likely take you at least a few days, but the tracking system ensures you will continue to make progress.
+After several days or weeks practicing this one exercise, you'll be able to complete the exercise in 29 minutes for real.
+More importantly, you'll be able to effortlessly find the closest pentatonic scale shape anywhere on the neck.

 <!--more-->
 [This post is a follow-on to [Learning to Solo]({{< ref "/post/2019-05-02-soloing.md" >}}).]

-## Why yet another drill on the same topic?!!
+## Why yet another exercise on the same topic?!!

-I created this exercise and system to answer "what should I practice now?".

-Even though I "knew" the five pentatonic shapes, I knew I needed more fluency seeing the shapes in different keys, how they connected, the chord shapes they relate to, etc. I needed a practice regimen that would force me to methodically work on all five positions in different keys, until I could effortlessly find my way around in any key, anywhere on the keyboard.

-It's hard enough to even find any time to practice, so it's particularly painful to waste valuable practice time either repeating stuff you've already perfected, or paralyzed trying to figure out what to work on next.
+I wanted to provide a concrete example of how I go about *making efficient progress on a medium-to-long-term goal* (learning all five positions of the pentatonic scale).

 We all want spoon-feeding.
-We secretly wish for an instructor who is instantly available and looking over our shoulder whenever we have a few minutes free to practice.
-We want someone who will tell us exactly which exercise we should be practicing and when (like our elementary school teachers used to do).
+We secretly wish for an instructor looking over our shoulder every time we have a few minutes free to practice.
+We want someone who will recognize where we are weak and encourage us to practice what we need most right now (like a good elementary school teacher).

-Unfortunately, none of us have an instructor with us at every practice session.
-Everyone must devise their own system for figuring out what to work on and how to track progress.
+Sadly, there appears to be a scarcity of mind-reading guitar instructors with the patience of an elementary school teacher (that are instantly available 24x7).
+Instead, we must devise our own systems for figuring out what to work on and how to track progress.

-This is the exercise and tracking system I created for working on pentatonic scales.
-Hopefully it will give you ideas for how to create practice regimens for other topics as well.
+Every day we are swamped with videos, blogs, books, or magazines distracting us with any number of interesting topics that will take ages to learn: scales, chords, arpeggios, songs, techniques etc.

+When we actually find time to sit down and practice, especially after a long break, it can be surprisingly hard to figure out what to practice **right now**.
+What is most important?
+Where am I weakest?
+Where did I leave off?
+It's not at all uncommon to spend the entire practice session just noodling around with stuff you already know as you ponder the question.

+[As I've written previously]({{< ref "/post/2019-01-20-practice.md" >}}), even creating your own practice regimen can be surprisingly complex.

+My personal practice regimen has evolved, and is now down to just three rules:

+1. Maintain a list of the medium-term things you're most interested in learning.
+They should be things that will take a few days to several months to learn.
+They don't need to be in any order, and you can replace any item in the list any time you want.
+Just be sure to limit the list to five items.
+Post the list prominently in your practice area.

+2. Create a system to track progress for any item before you begin working on it.
+[That's what this post is about.]

+3. Maintain a practice log.
+Every time you sit down to practice, decide which of the five items you want to work on and for how long, and follow the system for each of those items.

+It's simple, but it works for me.
+I feel a lot less overwhelmed about all the things I still need to work on, and less angst about inefficient practice sessions.

+The second rule is pretty vague, though.
+How do you devise a system that ensures you make progress on something without repeating what you already know?

+This post presumes one of your medium term goals is to learn all five positions of the pentatonic scale (and that you don't know them already).

+There are a million resources all over the internet with diagrams for the five positions (I've included diagrams in the [REFERENCE section below](#reference)) .
+But those are just tools and information, what we need is a **system**.

+What follows is a step by step description of the practice regimen (system) that I'd create to teach myself the five shapes if I didn't already know them.

+This is an exhaustive description of something that took me about 5 minutes to create and about two or three sessions to fine-tune.
+Don't let the length scare you.

 ## The system

-For the next several days or weeks, open your practice log and create a grid with three columns and five rows in today's entry.
-I strongly recommend starting in the key of Am and sticking with just that one key for at least a few weeks.
-The pentatonic scale in the key of Am is the notes A, C, D, E, and G.
+Each day you work on learning the five positions, open your practice log and create a grid with three columns and five rows.

+[I strongly recommend starting in the key of Am and sticking with just that one key for at least a few weeks.
+The pentatonic scale in the key of Am is the notes A, C, D, E, and G.]

 In the first column, you write the position number and lowest note in that position.
 The other two columns are for tic marks as you complete portions of the exercise.